-That said, you may be able to earn a little bit of money if you are willing to go above and beyond.
+That said, you may earn a little bit of money if you are willing to go above and beyond.

 As a teenager, my parents paid me to work alongside other employees at their water packaging and pool maintenance businesses.
 This continued even when I was in university, and I worked during the holidays.

 10. Become a Tutor

-If you are a straight-A student, you can tutor other kids on a part-time basis.
-Whether it’s math or science, there are parents who need tutors for their kids.
+If you are a straight-A student, you can tutor other kids part-time.
+Whether it’s math or science, some parents need tutors for their kids.

 Excel in a foreign language?
 You could get paid to provide lessons to other kids who want to learn a second language.

 Adults who want to make money with tutoring can check out VIPKid to earn up to $22 per hour.